 Although not as famous as other waterfalls and natural wonders in Africa, Kalandula Falls is one of the most famous landmarks in Angola.
 Considered the second-largest waterfalls in Africa, they have 105 meters (344 feet) high and 400 meters (1,300 feet) wide.
 They are truly impressive during the rainy season (September to April).

 The best way to visit the falls is by car, as the road goes directly to the lookout, where you have terrific views.
 Going to the lower part of the falls is also possible, but we would suggest going with a guide as it is not straightforward.
 Or ask one of the local kids there to take you there and serve as a guide.
 The descent is fun and adventurous, it is incredible to go close to the waterfall and feel its power.

 Black stones of Pungo Andongo

 The black stones of Pungo Andongo (or Pedra Negras de Pungo Andongo) are a series of rock formations standing high above the African Savanna.
 They rise from the ground, some reaching more than 100 meters high and creating a beautiful setting.

 This Angolan landmark is located in the Malanje region, about 115 km from the provincial capital and more than 300 km from Luanda.
-It is also about 100 km from Kalandula falls, so it is an excellent destination to see when visiting the falls.
+It is also about 100 km from Kalandula Falls, which is an excellent destination to add when visiting the falls.